andres-lowrie/vim-sqlx/README.md

 > [!TIP]
-> If you're using neovim, check out this plugin [https://github.com/magal1337/dataform.nvim](https://github.com/magal1337/dataform.nvim) it has syntax highlighting as well as other really cool features you'll probably want
+> If you're using neovim and want more magic check out this plugin [https://github.com/magal1337/dataform.nvim](https://github.com/magal1337/dataform.nvim) it has syntax highlighting as well as other really cool features you'll probably want

 ## Credits